 Like loan and grant programs, having a full-time college student status often equals having a greater likelihood of securing scholarships.
 For example, the Nicholls State University's teacher education program offers several privately funded scholarships -- such as the Camille Herbert Memorial Scholarship in Education -- that require students to enroll at a full-time status.
 Attending college full-time may mean you could go to school tuition-free.
 On the other hand, choosing a part-time option may preclude you from finding private funding.

 While taking 15 or more credits each semester may seem like a heavy course load, the more intense nature of a full-time schedule provides an added incentive to focus.
 Part-time status may allow you time to work, hang out with friends or take care of other responsibilities, but it will also allow you to go days at a time without being in class.
-Given that the average full-time college student, according to the U.S. Bureau of Labor Statistics, spends only 3.3 hours each weekday on educational activities, moving to a part-time status significantly diminishes this already somewhat low time.
+Given that the average full-time college student spends only 2.8 hours each weekday on educational activities, moving to a part-time status significantly diminishes this already somewhat low time.
 If you need constant contact with university professors and other students to keep on track with your academics, full-time status will allow you to focus and maintain an eye on the academic prize.

 - Federal Student Aid: Federal Pell Grants